VladimirK909/bipedal-locomotion-of-humanoid-using-sac/README.md

-# RLvsILthesis
+# Achieving Stable Bipedal Locomotion of a Humanoid Robot using SAC within MuJoCo
-Repository for the code of my bachelor's thesis - RL vs IL for simulated bipedal locomotion of a humanoid robot
+Repository for the code of my bachelor's thesis

 ## Explanation:
-ReCode is the folder with the code for the RL part, and ImCode is the folder with the code for the IL part.
+models/ -> best models trained